Komsomolskaya Street

 Spring is coming.

-That was a restaurant in the inter-war period, now it houses a shop and a café upstairs.
+That was a restaurant in the inter-war period, now only shops are here.

 A new block of flats at the corner of Komsomolskaya Street and Mayakovsky Street.